awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 2) The template is launched in the US East (N. Virginia) Region by default.
 To launch this project in a different AWS Region, use the region selector in the console navigation bar.

 Note
-This project uses the Amazon Translate, Amazon Transcribe, AWS Elemental MediaLive, MediaPackage, and MediaConnect services, which are currently available in specific AWS Regions only.
+This project uses the Amazon Translate, Amazon Transcribe, AWS MediaLive, MediaPackage, and MediaConnect services, which are currently available in specific AWS Regions only.
 Therefore, you must launch this project in an AWS Region where these services are available.
 For the most current service availability by region, see the AWS service offerings by region.

 3) On the Select Template page, verify that you selected the correct template and choose Next.